kefeimo/volttron-lib-dnp3-driver/docs/source/index.rst

 of valid groups and their variations.

 The driver's registry configuration file specifies information related to each point on the device, in a CSV or JSON file.
-More detailed information of driver registry files may be found `here <https://volttron.readthedocs.io/en/main/agent-framework/driver-framework/platform-driver/platform-driver.html?highlight=driver_config#driver-configuration-file>`_.
+More detailed information of driver registry files may be found :ref:`here <Registry-Configuration-File>`.
 The driver’s registry configuration must contain the following items for each point:

     - **Volttron Point Name** - The name used by the VOLTTRON platform and agents to refer to the point.
     - **Group** - The point's DNP3 group number.
-    - **Variation** - The point's DNP3 Variation number.
+    - **Variation** - The point's DNP3 variation number.
     - **Index** - The point's index number within its DNP3 data type.
     - **Scaling** - A factor by which to multiply point values.
     - **Units** - Point value units.